krazykira/VidEffects/README.md

     limitations under the License.

-**For those who are interested in contributing to this project.
-Fork the repository or contact me**
+**For those of you, interested in contributing to this project.
+Fork it and send me a pull request or contact me if you want to be part of the project**